-SM240: INTRODUCTION TO ESPORTS
+SM240: INTRODUCTION TO ESPORTS MANAGEMENT

 In this course, students will survey the Esports industry.
 Topics such as video game types and genres, the history of the games and organizations that drive Esports, positions in the Esports industry, as well as practical advice for starting and managing Esports teams will be discussed.
 This course introduces students to the business model framework in application of the Esports industry - the essential foundation of how to create value via solving problems and fulfilling consumers' wants and needs.
-Students explore financial, legal & ethical, marketing, and operational issues surrounding the eSports industry.
-Finally students explore career opportunities in eSports management.
+Students explore financial, legal & ethical, marketing, and operational issues surrounding the 'Esports industry.
+Finally, students explore career opportunities in Esports management.

-Sport Management majors only
+Sport Management majors and Esports Management minor only

-SM333 : MORAL AND ETHICAL REASONING IN SPORT
+SM333: MORAL AND ETHICAL REASONING IN SPORT